jfspps/BodyBand/README.md

 + "New workout" ------>   "Choose muscle group and exercise" ------>  "Rep page"
 + Previous workout --->  Date (calendar) --->  Summary -->--(Rep page)---^

-The Rep page is shared, with option for CRUD of reps and band stats.
+The Rep page is shared, with option for CRUD of reps and tensions.
 Additionally, the Exercise page will have menu bar to create, update and delete exercises.

 ## Future development